AOSP-Platform/clone_Messaging/README.md

 ## Clone AOSP platform_packages_apps_Messaging

-This is the build script to build AOSP Messaging app outside the AOSP source tree using gradle.
+This is the repository to build AOSP Messaging app outside the AOSP source tree using gradle.